 Largest copy/social trading network Helpful educational material

 No MetaTrader 4 Limited support available

 Disclaimer: Your capital is at risk.
 78% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.
 Other fees apply.

 First launched in Tel Aviv in 2006, eToro quickly became a social trading phenomenon.
 Its popular social trading features lets users imitate the actions of more successful traders on the platform.
 Today, the firm offers access to the biggest combined social network forex, CFD, stock, and commodity traders in the world, totalling 11 million users, across 140 countries.

-eToro lead the way for $0 commission and broker fees, regardless of the preferred asset traded.
+eToro lead the way, regardless of the preferred asset traded.
 Instead eToro makes it money on foreign exchange spreads.

 Regulated by: ASIC in Australia Highlight: Social/copy trading platform Best suited to: Beginners

 eToro’s forex spreads are higher than competitors, starting at 3.0 pips for major currencies and going all the way up to 50.0 pips for exotic currency pairings.